klaytnusecase/Donation_In-kind-Donation-Tracking/README.md

     - The selected information are recorded into the Klaytn (method: *donate*)
     - Information what members are reluctant to open are stored into a local database (MySQL)
 2. [Local] For each type of donation boxes, the foundation decides its components based on the collected goods.
-    - e.g., type A box consists of 3 toothpastes and 1 toothbrush
+    - e.g., type A box consists of 3 toothpastes and 1 toothbrush while type B box only has 1 soap.
-    - Box configuration is saved into a local database
+    - Box configuration is saved into a local database.
+The foundation could change the configuration easily.